 Signal transmission (MF Antenna System)

 The MF antenna system, consisting of MF antenna and grounding system, is a one of the most critical elements within the DGNSS service because the antenna can be affected by severe weather conditions and is typically not realized as a fully redundant antenna system.
 Therefore the requirements regarding a reliable performance of the MF antenna as well as the ATU are very high.
 If no standby antenna is available at the DGNSS site, the required down time for regular and planned maintenance should be low.
 The required DGNSS coverage range is mainly dependent on the performance of the antenna system and the transmitted power.
-Annex X provides detailed information how to calculate the performance of the MF antenna system.
+Annex F provides detailed information how to calculate the performance of the MF antenna system.

 Performance Aspects